-Microelectronics forms an integral part of a large proportion of products these days to control or monitor operation of mechanical parts and sensors or in the case of consumer electronics is the heart of the product itself.
-Printed Circuit Boards (PCB’s) are often now commonly manufactured in the Far East under contract for cost-reduction from suppliers.
-Supply chains need careful quality management control.
+Microelectronics forms an integral part of a large proportion of products to control or monitor operation of mechanical parts and sensors or, in the case of consumer electronics, is the heart of the product itself.
+Printed Circuit Boards PCB’s are often now commonly manufactured abroad under contract for cost-reduction from suppliers and the supply chains need careful quality management control.
 It can be difficult to determine the root cause and where the manufacturing issues occur especially when there can be multiple suppliers in differing countries, with differing standards of quality control and reliability.
-Each supplier in the chain may / may not acknowledge whether they have such issues, and due to each being in the supply chain, teasing out the process variation or issue can be difficult and time consuming.
-The rapid determination of failures on finished product is essential to prevent ‘bad’ inventory build up, correct process variation, prevent waste and prevent customer returns.
+It’s possible a supplier will not acknowledge whether they have an issue, and due to its presence in the supply chain, teasing out the process variation or issue can be difficult and time consuming.
+The rapid determination of failures on finished product is essential to prevent ‘bad’ inventory build-up, correct process variation, prevent waste and prevent customer returns.

 Examples of PCB microelectronics and driver electronics component process problems the laboratory has worked on include:-

 - Staining and shorting from resin flux residues proved by FTIR

 - Mobile and commercial communications devices.

 - Battery, power packs and transformer charging systems.

 - Ribbon cable and interconnect failures from poorly controlled metal deposition and cleaning processes.

 - Delaminating, conformal coating variation, and protective coating failures giving peeling and de-wetting.

 - Corrosion or service life issues from flux residues.